dushoff/phenHet/resources.md

 ### more MSV resources

-_DE: these files are not on the repo..._

 - refs/millerNote.pdf
 - refs/volzDynamics.pdf

 ## Synthesis with citations to presumably-good other ways of looking at this.

-_DE: this file is not on the repo..._

 - [refs/rempala.pdf](refs/rempala.pdf)